How to get rid of two recurring review comments (Git hook, VS extension)

 To add a warning on asynchronous C# methods missing the Async suffix, use the AsyncMethodNameFixer extension on Visual Studio.

-With the AsyncMethodNameFixer extension, you get warnings to include the Async
+With the AsyncMethodNameFixer extension, I get warnings when I don’t include the Async

 suffix on methods and interfaces.
 It doesn’t catch the Main